eberriochoa/approximation-of-x-by-using-Lagrange-interpolation/README.md

 It contains two Mathematic sets of commands (used to produce some of the graphics) and different figures in pdf format.

-The material can be used and reproduced with any limitation.
+The material can be used and reproduced without limitation.